uclouvain/osis/osis_role/README.md

 Error management
 ----------------

-`osis_role` use an `error` module which manage error related to a specific permission.
+`osis_role` uses an `error` module which manage error related to a specific permission.

-`osis_role` provide a decorator which allow you to set permission message on rules precidate.
+`osis_role` provides a decorator which allow you to set permission message on rules precidate.

 -       from rules import predicate from osis_role.errors import predicate_failed_msg